 It was later reported by the Council of the North that a Gregory Ogle and a Roger Heron had been responsible for the murder but the source of this information was not revealed.

 The murdered Thomas Carr left a son and heir who was only a minor and Ford Castle fell into the wardship of the Crown which helped to stifle the feud.
 The Carrs continued to hold Ford and neighbouring Heatherslaw, though another of their number, a Thomas Carr was murdered by his stepfather, John Ratcliffe of Alnwick in 1660.
-During Joicey’s ownership the village continued to develop in the style established by Lady Waterford and one of the houses was built in memory of Lady Joicey.

 After 1660 Ford village and its castle passed to Francis Blake, the husband to a sister of the murdered Thomas Carr.
 Later the castle passed to Blake’s grandson, Francis Delaval, and the castle remained a Delaval property up until 1808 when the then Lord Delaval died and it passed to his granddaughter Susannah, the Marchioness of Waterford who was married to an Irish peer.